The Power of Obedience: A Path to Love and Faith

 This is love: that we walk according to his commands.
 This is the command as you have heard it from the beginning: that you walk in love.
 2 John 6 (CSB)

 The more I become obedient to God, the better off I become.
 The more of myself I give to Him, the better person I become.
 Why can’t I give Him complete obedience if all that is true?
 It is because I am broken and a sinner.
 I sometimes still think, in my stubbornness, that I can handle certain things on my own.
-However, that doesn’t let me out of not trying to get to total obedience.
+However, that doesn’t let me off the hook for trying to achieve total obedience.
 My personality makes me work harder.

-The understanding of obedience first comes with the definition of obedience.
+Understanding obedience begins with defining it.
 According to the Dictionary of Bible Themes, obedience is a willingness to submit oneself to God’s will and put it into effect.
-Scripture emphasizes the necessity for God’s laws to be followed, gives examples, and describes the rewards.
-(Manser, 2009) It is the willingness to submit to the commands of God.
+Scripture emphasizes the necessity of following God’s laws, provides examples, and describes the rewards.
+(Manser, 2009) It is the willingness to submit to God's commands.
 Please note the word willingness in that definition.
 We genuinely have free will when it comes to obeying God or disobedience.
-Obedience is not something God is going to force on someone.
+Obedience is not something God forces on someone.

 So, why would you want to obey if you aren’t being forced?
 Well, the short answer is that God commands us to follow.
-So, let’s dig a little deeper to understand obedience better.
+So, let’s dig a little deeper to gain a better understanding of obedience.

 As obedient children, do not be conformed to the desires of your former ignorance.
 But as the one who called you is holy, you also are to be holy in all your conduct; for it is written, Be holy, because I am holy.
 1 Peter 1:14-16 (CSB)